-Level Description

-1 The child starts by swimming on the back, is not able to turn from the back to the front (dorsal position to the ventral position), even with a floating device, s/he starts the movement turning on the front.
+Level Description 1 The child starts by swimming on the back, s/he tries to turn from the back to the front with a floating device but s/he is not successful.
 2 The child starts by swimming on the back, the child can rotate from the back to the front (dorsal position to the ventral position) with a floating device, and continues by swimming on the front.
-3 The child starts by swimming on the back, the child can rotate from the back to the front (dorsal position to the ventral positio without any floating device, and continues by swimming on the front.
+3 The child starts by swimming on the back, the child can rotate from the back to the front (dorsal position to the ventral position) without any floating device, and continues by swimming on the front.